EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 - **It’s a good way to determine the length of a scene.** The more actions you have to show, the longer the scene will be.
 Pulling out the atoms also makes it much easier to split up the story into pages (see the next section).

-- **It can help reveal which moments can be merged together and which ones must stand on their own.** Atoms that can occur at the same time are called parallelizable atoms.
+- **It can help reveal which moments can be merged together and which ones must stand on their own.** A woman opening a door and saying hello can be shown at the same time.
+A man unholstering a gun, firing it, then re-holstering it cannot.
+(Not easily at least.)
+Atoms that can occur at the same time are called parallelizable atoms.
 Combining such atoms is often a useful tool for condensing your story and making panels more interesting.
 (More on this in the “forming panels” section.)

 #### The Minimum Set of Atoms